 The RISC-V solution fares particularly well here, since it apparently has a dedicated instruction for sign injection.
 Interesting. x86 on the other hand…

 The RISC advantage

-Since there are plenty of registers to use (see the MRISC32 registers), many leaf functions do not need to use the stack at all.
+Since there are plenty of registers to use (32 of them), many leaf functions do not need to use the stack at all.
 This is because up to 8 function arguments can be passed in registers (so function arguments are likely to already be in registers when a function is called), and up to 26 scalar registers can be used freely within a function scope, which reduces the probability of spilling registers to the stack (see register pressure).